DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 Auto selecting
 ~~~~~~~~~~~~~~~

-    To speed up the process of finding the sphere cloud, the operator can also use the color filter function in the operation list to exclude the colors which do not belong to the targeting object or just include the color of the aiming object.
+    To speed up the process of finding the sphere cloud, you can also use the color filter function in the operation list to exclude the colors which do not belong to the targeting object or just include the color of the aiming object.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture12.png
     :width: 80%
     :align: center
 |

-Inside the 3D Object Finder, the operator needs to load the model's mesh into the node.
-Based on the requirement, the operator can configure feature detail and sample strength in the dialog as well.
+Inside the 3D Object Finder, you need to load the model's mesh into the node.
+Based on the requirement, you can configure feature detail and sample strength in the dialog as well.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture13.png
     :width: 80%
     :align: center
 |

-After defining the model, the operator can use it to map the targeting object in the scene.
-The operator can define multiple models for associating objects of varying shapes.
+After defining the model, you can use it to map the targeting object in the scene.
+You can define multiple models for associating objects of varying shapes.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture14.png
     :width: 80%
     :align: center
 |
-The operator can use the Alignment node to map the model and point cloud even better.
+You can use the Alignment node to map the model and point cloud even better.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture15.png
     :width: 80%
     :align: center
 |

 In the first Sphere Calibration node, the final pairing data will be accumulated.
-To achieve a better result, the operator must adjust the Hand Eye Config to the desired mode and type in the value measured previously in the Sphere in Gripper Fields.
+To achieve a better result, you must adjust the Hand Eye Config to the desired mode and type in the value measured previously in the Sphere in Gripper Fields.

 ..
 Attention::
     To enable Eye-in-hand operation, change the Hand Eye Configuration to eye-in-hand.